Silent Spring Summer Institute

 Program Dates: June 23 to 27, 2025 (every day from 4:00 to 5:30 PM EST)

 Location: Online through Zoom.
-All students who enroll will receive a Zoom link associated with their email address.
+All students who enroll receive a Zoom link associated with their email address.

 Audience: High school students, grades 9-12. (middle school students also welcome)